• Key supplier to the NHS

 • Individuals needing flexible positioning throughout the day

-• Environments where both comfort and independence are priorities
+• Environments where both comfort and independence are priorities, such as palliative care nursing homes or home care.

 The Arene chair provides a more dynamic seating solution, helping patients maintain comfort while also supporting safer movement and dignity.